blakeembrey/free-style/README.md

 })
 ```

-**Please note:** Registering rules does not do interpolation. interpolation is only available when registering styles.
+**Please note:** Registering rules does not support interpolation.
+Interpolation is only available when registering styles.

 ### Manage Multiple Instances